MakeSchool-Tutorials/Makestagram-Swift-V3/Q18-Liking-Posts/content.md

 ## Adding a Like Count

 In addition to storing the likes for each user, we'll also story a like count property for each post.
 This property will return the number of likes each post currently has.
 Implementing count properties is convenient because it'll allow us to read the number of likes a post has, without having to read and sum likes from the `postLikes` node.
-We'll story the like count property with each post inside of the `posts` JSON subtree.
+We'll store the like count property with each post inside of the `posts` JSON subtree.

 # Creating a Like Service